 This document is only valid for the day on which it is accessed.
 Please read our disclaimer.

-These guidelines may not be appropriate for the immunocompromised child or a child with chronic lung disease (e.g. cystic fibrosis, bronchiectasis, neonatal chronic lung disease).
+These guidelines may not be appropriate for immunocompromised children or those with chronic lung disease (e.g. cystic fibrosis, bronchiectasis, neonatal chronic lung disease).
+Seek senior medical advice.

 |Tachypnoea by age (World Health Organisation)|

 |< 2 months age||> 60 breaths per minute|

 |2- 12 months age||> 50 breaths per minute|

 |12 months to 5 years age||> 40 breaths per minute|

 Occasionally children present with atypical symtpoms, such as abdominal pain (from referred pain) and vomiting.